ArtemKornev0/ArtemKornev/README.md

 - Studied the second part of the course ... - "Uploading data (files, web sources, API).
 Basics of SQL."
 - Studied the third part of the course... - "Intelligence data analysis.
 EDA."
 - Studied the fourth part of the course ... - "Introduction to Machine Learning."
+- Studied the fifth part of the course ... - "Mathematics in ML."
+- Studied the fifth part of the course... - "ML in business."
 - In parallel, I study Git, VS code, Jupiter Notebook, Markdown, Google Colab.

 ### 🙌🏻 Contact me